cyberark/conjur/apidocs/src/host_factory.md

 Creates a Host using the Host Factory and returns a JSON description of it.

 Requires a Host Factory Token, which can be created using the [create tokens][hf-tokens] API.
-In practice, this token is usually provided automatically as part of Conjur integration with your host provisioning infrastrcture.
+In practice, this token is usually provided automatically as part of Conjur integration with your host provisioning infrastructure.

 Note: if the token was created with a CIDR restriction, you must make this API request from a whitelisted address.